By Pierre Sarrazin

 on a PC

-Version 0.158 of MESS supports the Becker port.
+Versions 0.158 and later of MESS support the Becker port.
 The "Becker Port" entry in the System Configuration should say "On", and the "Drivewire Server TCP Port" entry should say 65504.
 See the DW4 Installation Guide for more on this.